calais-commits/scrapping-linux/README.md

 # scrapping-linux

-# Scrapping product list from a web page using python in Ubuntu system
+## Scrapping product list from a web page using Python in Ubuntu system

 ## About